smilyutin/AIPerformance/README.md

 The project includes a GitHub Actions workflow (`.github/workflows/deepeval.yml`) that:

-- Automatically installs and configures Ollama
-- Pulls the llama3 model
 - Runs on push to main/develop branches
 - Runs on pull requests
 - Executes weekly on Sunday (for regression detection)